devkhullar/Astro-Summer-Research-2024/README.md

-This reposity hosts all my code from my Summer 2024 research project in Astrophysics.
+This repository hosts all my code from my Summer 2024 research project in Astrophysics.

 ## Project Description:

-In the 1990's, there were several studies conducted by Astrophysicists where they found that the X-ray and the Radio positions of an [X-ray binary](https://en.wikipedia.org/wiki/X-ray_binary) located at the very core of the Globular Cluster Terzan 1.
+In the 1990's, there were several studies conducted by Astrophysicists where they found that the X-ray and the Radio positions of an [X-ray binary](https://en.wikipedia.org/wiki/X-ray_binary) located at the very core of the Globular Cluster Terzan 1 did not match.
 Terzan 1, located 22,000 light years away, is a globular cluster in the Milky Way Galaxy.

 In this project, I undertook the responsibility to analyse archival data from the telescope [Very Large Array (VLA)](https://public.nrao.edu/telescopes/vla/) to characterise the compact object population in this globular cluster.